zhezhouzz/POPL-2027-UnderType/rebuttal/reviews/rebuttal.md

 - Q: p.
 10, T-Fix: the type of f is missing in fix f.

-- A: As mentioned on line 429, we omit the basic type annotations.
+- A: As mentioned on line 429, we omit basic type annotations.
 The type of f here is `b → ⌊𝜏⌋`.

 - Q: p.
 11, "T-Let instead directly combines this 'duplicate-then-consume' pattern": isn't this just regular typing, in contrast to affine/linear types?